If it's not from Paris, it can't be Tomatis! by Valerie Dejean

 re-education process; it is the glue for permanent change of the

-Tomatis Effect.
-In a typical microphone session, the client hears his
+Effect.
+In a typical microphone session, the client hears his own voice

-own voice through the EE, which is modified through the gate,
+through the EE, which is modified through the gate, channels,

-channels, delays, filters and balance, so as to accentuate the high
+delays, filters and balance, so as to accentuate the high frequencies.

-frequencies.
-With this high frequency feedback the client is able to
+With this high frequency feedback the client is able to incorporate

-incorporate these frequencies into his voice, which in turn enables the
+these frequencies into his voice, which in turn enables the EE

-enabling better vocal production, which in turn enables even better
+better vocal production, which in turn enables even better perception.

 Training and Programming